St. Louis City SC: 2019–present

+Colors, badge, and sponsorship

-The crest features the iconic Gateway Arch and the two lines symbolize the confluence of the region's two rivers (Mississippi River and Missouri River).
-Officially, the team's colors are city red, river blue, energy yellow, and arch steel gray.
-The shade of red, which is the predominant color of the club, is magenta.
+The crest features the iconic Gateway Arch, and the two curved lines symbolize the confluence of North America's two longest rivers, the Mississippi River and the Missouri River, which is located just a few miles north of Downtown St. Louis.
+Officially, the team's colors are city red, river blue, energy yellow, arch steel gray, and white.
+The shade of red can easily be mistaken as a shade of magenta or pink, or bright maroon depending on the lighting.

 Sponsorship

 On March 31, 2021, Purina, a pet food maker founded and based in St. Louis, became the club's first jersey sponsor and founding partner.
 On July 14, 2021, Together Credit Union, a local credit union, became the club's second founding partner and the official banking partner.

 Stadium

-The team plays in Citypark in downtown St. Louis that is the anchor of a 31 acre development area that includes team offices, training facilities, and commercial districts.
+The team plays in Energizer Park in downtown St. Louis that is the anchor of a 31 acre development area that includes team offices, training facilities, and commercial districts.
 The stadium is intended to field 17 to 23 soccer games a year and serve as a venue for concerts, high school sports, and more.
 The design of the stadium is intended to connect the surrounding area and the downtown area together while blending with the neighborhood.